Skip to main content

 • Learning regularization parameter-maps for variational image reconstruction using deep neural networks and algorithm unrolling,

-Andreas Kofler, Fabian Altekrüger, Fatima Antarou Ba, Christoph Kolbitsch, Evangelos Papoutsellis, David Schote, Clemens Sirotenko, Felix Frederik Zimmermann, Kostas Papafitsoros, SIAM Journal on Imaging Sciences (to appear), (2023), [arXiv preprint]
+Andreas Kofler, Fabian Altekrüger, Fatima Antarou Ba, Christoph Kolbitsch, Evangelos Papoutsellis, David Schote, Clemens Sirotenko, Felix Frederik Zimmermann, Kostas Papafitsoros, SIAM Journal on Imaging Sciences, (2023), [DOI]

 • Unrolled three-operator splitting for parameter-map learning in low dose X-ray CT reconstruction,